 We complete our circumnavigation today and disembark in Reykjavík.
 Enjoy lunch in town, and take a soak in the gem-colored geothermal waters of the Blue Lagoon before our flight home.

 Andrew Evans is a contributing editor at National Geographic Traveler and its “Digital Nomad.”
 In addition to writing for the magazine, he crisscrosses the globe, interacting with followers through the Internet, digital mapping, and social media.
 In 2009 Evans rode from Washington, D.C. to Antarctica—primarily by bus—sharing the 12,000-mile journey with his followers in real time.
 In 2011 he finished a two-month, 20,000-mile journey around Australia.
-In 2012 he hopped on the National Geographic Expeditions Private Jet Tour, visiting a dizzying number of ports of call, including Angkor Wat in Cambodia; Chengdu and X’ian in China; the Taj Mahal in India; the Ngorongoro Crater in Tanzania; the temples of Luxor and the Pyramids of Giza in Egypt; and Marrakech.
+In 2012 he hopped on the National Geographic Expeditions Private Jet, visiting a dizzying number of ports of call, including Angkor Wat in Cambodia; Chengdu and X’ian in China; the Taj Mahal in India; the Ngorongoro Crater in Tanzania; the temples of Luxor and the Pyramids of Giza in Egypt; and Marrakech in Morocco.
 His goal as Digital Nomad is to share in real time with a global audience his experiences of each place—from the sublime to the bizarre.
 Evans is the author of four books including a travelers guide to Iceland and has contributed to The Times, The Guardian, and The Observer, as well as The Economist and National Geographic’s award-winning travel blog, Intelligent Travel.
 Prior to finding his calling fulfilling armchair fantasies for the rest of us, Evans held myriad posts ranging from dishwasher to political analyst at NATO.
 He is a graduate of Oxford University and is fluent in Russian and French.
 When not on the go he lives in Washington, D.C.